suhri/pqcemblem/README.md

 EMBLEM and R.EMBLEM is a post-quantum cryptographic libary based on (Ring) Learning with Errors ((R)LWE) problem written in C

-The library was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.

 ## Contents